Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 Public Spaces & Attractions

 Surrey hosts five annual city events.
 They are Tree Lighting Festival, Party for the Planet, Surrey Children’s Festival, Surrey Fusion Festival, and Surrey Canada Day, Western Canada’s biggest Canada Day celebration.
-Every year tens of thousands of people attend the Cloverdale Rodeo and Country Fair.
+Every year, thousands of people attend the Cloverdale Rodeo and Country Fair.
 And, this makes it the second-largest rodeo in Canada after the Calgary Stampede.

 Every year on April 13, the Sikh community celebrates Vaisakhi, the largest parade outside of India.